SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 module-whatis "System paths to run rclone $ver"
 #
 # configure the PATH and the MANPATH
 prepend-path PATH    $base/rclone/$ver
 prepend-path MANPATH $base/rclone/$ver/man
 ```

 ---

-## Examples of complex module files
+## Examples of Complex Module Files

 ```

 cd /share/apps/modulefiles

 more intel/2022.2
 more idl/8.8
 more bio/blast2go/1.5.1
 more bio/trinity/2.9.1

 ```

 ---

-## Organization and Customization
+## Module Files Organization

+- Keep your module files:
-- You can keep your module files in a central location using a
+  - in a central location using a tree stucture, or
-  tree stucture (:thumbsup:), or
-  - if you prefer where you need them.
+  - where you need them.

-- You can load a module file using the module file full path,
+- You can load a module file using the module file full path:
 ```
 module load /path/to/my/module/crunch
 ```
-  - or tell `module` where to look for your central location (:thumbsup:).
+  - or tell `module` where to look for your central location.

 - The recommended approach:
-  - use a central location under you home directory `~/modulefiles`
+  - use a central location under you home directory `~/modulefiles`,
-  - use a tree structure and use version numbers if/when applicable
+  - use a tree structure and use version numbers if/when applicable.

+---

+## Organization (cont'd) and Customization

+- Example:
 ```
    ~/modulefiles/crunch/
    ~/modulefiles/crunch/1.0